Guest blogging is a wonderful and mutually beneficial relationship between writer and publication.

 Mashable is a social networking and web news blog.
 While they do write a lot about technology, it's not their core focus -- so they're not necessarily interested in online tools, software, and similar topics.

 The form asks for the topic of submission, asks "What's the scoop?", allows you to attach up to two files, and asks you to check off whether it's an exclusive story, a news update, a hot tip, an editorial suggestion, or something else.

 Forbes publishes content on business and financial news, covering topics like business, technology, stock markets, personal finance, and lifestyle.
 They allow guest contributions to their opinion section on any topic related to public policy, politics, arts, and culture.

 TechCrunch is an online publication that covers the current and future state of technology, entrepreneurialism, and investment.
-Any of these topics are great for guest submissions -- they say they're "always willing to give every good piece a read, so no matter the topic, keep the words coming."
+Any of these topics are great for guest submissions.

 Want to become a regular contributor to TechCrunch?

 Submit your headline and article text using the instructions listed under their submission guidelines, linked above.

 Pro tip: They don't like when people put two spaces after a period.

 The Moz blog publishes content from the SEO and online marketing industry's "top wizards, doctors, and other experts."
 They look for content with in-depth and actionable information.